sgilpin4/sgilpin4.github.io/_pages/about.md

 ---
 Research Interests
 ======
 I believe mathematics is its most beautiful when it can be used to understand the world around us, which is why I use mathematics as a tool to study problems related to atmospheric and ocean science.
-My current research focuses on covariances governed by hyperbolic partial differential equations.
-By studying these dynamics in both the continuum and discrete spaces, we gain a better understanding of how covariances evolve in space in time.
-This work is highly relevant to applications such as data assimilation and geophysical systems involving advective dynamics.

-My overall research goal is to use mathematics to study problems in data assimilation and geoscience in an effort to further our understanding and develop practical solutions.
+My work is inspired by data assimilation, which is a statistical technique that blends model and observations to improve predictions.
+My current research applies theory from partial differential equations and numerical analysis to study fundamental problems in data assimilation to futher our understanding and develop practical solutions.

 Education
 ======